jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 It's time to see the stages in action.
 You can start a build without waiting for changes to be pushed.

-1. On the Build stage tile, click the **Run Stage** icon.
+1. On the Build stage tile, click the **Run Stage** icon ![The Run Stage icon][43].
 The build is added to the queue, is run, and then is deployed to Bluemix.
 2. After the deployment tile indicates that your app is running, in the LAST EXECUTION RESULT section, click the URL that is under the app name.
 Make sure that your topic is in the INPUT section.
 3. If you want to see more information about your app, open its Bluemix Overview page by clicking the app's name, which is above the URL.
 For more information about the Overview page, [see Managing applications on Bluemix][28].